All Yours (2016 film)

 All Yours is a 2016 American made-for-television romantic comedy film starring Nicollette Sheridan and Dan Payne.
 The film was directed by Monika Mitchell, written by Brian Sawyer, Gregg Rossen and Ari Posner, and executive-produced by Shawn Williamson, Jamie Goehring, Alexandre Coscas, Francisco J. Gonzalez, and Nicollette Sheridan.
 The film premiered on Hallmark Channel on April 2, 2016.

 Plot

-When Cass (Nicollette Sheridan), a single mother and high powered attorney, hires Matt (Dan Payne), a family friend, as a nanny out of desperation, she realizes she's missing something in life and needs to take a chance on love.
+When Cass McKay (Nicollette Sheridan), a single mother and high powered attorney, hires Matthew Walker (Dan Payne), a family friend, as a nanny out of desperation, she realizes she's missing something in life and needs to take a chance on love.